tatuylonen/wiktextract/README.md

 # Wiktextract

-Python package and script is a tool for extracing data from Wiktionary data dumps.
+This is a utility and Python package for for extracing data from Wiktionary.

 ## Overview